Information For

 examines the social construction of gender and the intersections of gender with race,

-graduate certificate address the ways in which these factors shape our daily lives.
+certificate address the ways in which these factors shape our daily lives.

-Gender & Women's Studies builds on the critical thinking, speaking, writing, and
+Gender & Women's Studies builds on the critical thinking, speaking, writing, and organizational

-in ways that will enhance your educational program.
+ways that will enhance your educational program.

 Gender & Women’s Studies is one of the most important fields of inquiry to emerge